SidharthBScCS/Distributed-Rate-Limiter/README.md

 - To make configuration easy for developers and organizations.

 ## WORKFLOW OF THE SYSTEM

-The workflow of the Distributed Rate Limiter System is simple, smooth, and close to how modern API gateways work:
+The workflow of the **Distributed Rate Limiter System** is simple, efficient, and closely aligned with how modern API gateways operate.

+- **Incoming Request**
-- Incoming Request : A user sends a request to an application (e.g., login, fetch items, etc.).
+  A client sends a request to an application (e.g., login, fetch items, place an order).

-- Application Calls Rate Limiter : Before processing the request, the main application sends the user’s key/IP to our Rate Limiter Service through an API call.
+- **Application Calls Rate Limiter**
+  Before processing the request, the main application sends the client’s **API key / IP address** to the Rate Limiter Service via an internal API call.

-- Check Rate Limits (Core Logic) The Rate Limiter checks:
+- **Check Rate Limits (Core Logic)**
+  The Rate Limiter evaluates the request by checking:
-       - How many requests the user has already made.
+  - Number of requests already made by the client
-       - Whether the user exceeds the limit.
+  - Whether the request exceeds the configured limit
-       - What algorithm is applied (Token Bucket, Sliding Window, etc.).
+  - Which rate limiting algorithm is applied
-- Redis-Based Decision : Since this is a Distributed system, Redis stores counters/tokens centrally:
+    *(Token Bucket, Sliding Window, Fixed Window, etc.)*

+- **Redis-Based Decision**
+  Since the system is distributed, Redis is used as a centralized store to maintain consistency:
-       - Redis increments counters
+  - Redis increments counters or tokens atomically
-       - Redis checks expiration
+  - Redis manages key expiration using TTL
-       - Redis ensures correct limits across all servers
+  - Redis ensures consistent limits across all servers

-- Allow or Deny Based on Redis results:
+- **Allow or Deny Decision**
+  Based on the Redis evaluation:
-       - If within limit → system returns **ALLOW**
+  - **ALLOW** → Request is within the allowed limit
-       - If exceeded → system returns **DENY**
+  - **DENY** → Rate limit exceeded

-- Application Processes or Blocks :
+- **Application Processes or Blocks Request**
-       - If allowed → request reaches the main service (like ordering food or viewing items).
+  - If allowed → Request is forwarded to the main service
-       - If denied → user gets a "Too Many Requests" message.
+  - If denied → Client receives `HTTP 429 (Too Many Requests)`

+- **Logging and Analytics**
-- Logging and Analytics Every decision is logged for:
+  Every decision is logged for:
-       - Monitoring
+  - Monitoring and metrics
-       - Charts
+  - Traffic analysis
   - Alerts
   - Usage reports

-- Dashboard Display Admins can view:
+- **Dashboard Display**
+  Administrators can monitor:
-       - Live traffic
+  - Live request traffic
-       - Violations
+  - Rate limit violations
   - High-load endpoints
-       - API keys
+  - API key / IP usage
-       - Custom limit configurations
+  - Configured rate limit rules

-This workflow ensures system stability without slowing down applications.
+This workflow ensures **system stability**, **fair usage**, and **high performance** without introducing significant latency.